 Condition Monitoring Expert Tip #5 by Mobius Institute

-Infrared analysis is used to detect heat in a bearing, which is a late stage fault condition, so that’s not your best option.
+Infrared analysis is used to detect heat in a bearing, which is a late-stage fault condition, so that’s not your best option.
 Regular oil analysis can detect the presence of the wear metals within the bearing, but wear particle analysis is a better tool for that.
-Regular vibration analysis (i.e. velocity spectra) provide very clear indications of bearing faults, however the high-frequency detection techniques provide an earlier warning.
+Regular vibration analysis (i.e. velocity spectra) provides very clear indications of bearing faults, however, the high-frequency detection techniques provide an earlier warning.
 That leaves high-frequency vibration analysis, ultrasound, and wear particle analysis.

 And that leaves wear particle analysis.
 Let’s just say that if you own critical gearboxes, you absolutely must perform wear particle analysis.
 Performed correctly, you will detect the first signs of wear, and complex gearboxes provide a greater challenge for the vibration analyst and the ultrasound tools.

 Although I haven’t really answered the question, I am hoping to have put you in a position to make the right decision for your situation.

 Thank you Mobius Institute for this valuable tip!